mehmetalikaya-hub/PortfolioProject/README.md

 Project 2) Data exploration with SQL

+<b>Data exploration and making some insights about dataset, interpret it and conclude.</b>

 Project 3) Data Cleaning with SQL

 Project 4) Correlation with Python in Jupyter notebook